Church Langley take GOLD in Kurling Festival

 As children move into Year 3, their first year in KS2, they continue to access the NC in addition to which they begin to formally learn a Modern Foreign Language (MFL), which at Church Langley Primary School is French.
 The curriculum is still delivered through a cross-curricular, thematic approach.

 As they enter Year 5, children are grouped according to ability for English as well as maths.
-Phonics is no longer taught as a discrete subject, but there is a significant focus on spelling, punctuation and grammar.
-Children continue to access all elements of the NC through a topic-based approach to teaching and learning.
+Children continue to access all elements of the NC.

 In Year 6, as in Year 5, children are ability grouped for English as well as maths.
-They continue to access all NC subjects through a thematic approach to learning, but this is superseded during the second half of the spring term and the first half of the summer term by a ‘Booster Programme’ designed to ensure that all children are adequately prepared for the SATS tests (Standard Assessment Tests) in May.
+They continue to access all NC subjects although there is an increased emphasis on English and Maths throughout the spring term and the first half of the summer term to ensure that all children are adequately prepared for the SATS tests (Standard Assessment Tests) in May.
 These tests operate identically to the exams taken in secondary schools, i.e. the papers are unseen and are externally marked.
 We feel it is imperative that children enter these tests relaxed and confident, as a result of the preparation undertaken during Year 6, in order to ‘perform’ to the very best of their individual ability.

 All children throughout Years 3 to 6 participate in weekly French lessons.

-All pupils in Years 1 – 6 engage in at least two P.E. sessions each week, one indoor lesson and one outside session.
+All pupils in Years 1 – 6 engage in P.E. sessions each week, which is enhanced through an extensive extra-curricular offer.